Registering my phone number to receive inmate phone calls

 Can I register my cell phone?
-Yes, you can register a postpaid cell phone (a credit-approved plan where you pay for monthly charges at the end of each month).
+Yes, you can register a cell phone.

 Billing and Service Questions

 How can I pay for calls?
-There are three ways to pay for calls from an offender housed in a TDCJ facility:
+There are three ways to pay for calls from an inmate housed in a TDCJ facility:

 - Direct-Collect Billed – You will receive a monthly invoice detailing your calls.
-This account will be automatically created when you register with the CenturyLink Friends and Family Enrollment Center.
-You accept the call charges when the offender calls you.
+This account will be automatically created when you register with the Texas Friends and Family Enrollment Center Friends and Family Enrollment Center.
+You accept the call charges when the inmate calls you.

 Friends and Family Prepaid – The owner of the telephone number prepays for service.
 After your telephone number is registered and validated, you can deposit money in your prepaid account to begin receiving calls.